teopost/qmenu/README.md

     Option area

 ## Screen area
 This area starts from the beginning of the file to the symbol $$, and contains the "drawing" of the menu in text format.
-Each menu option, to be recognized as selectable must be enclosed between the symbol ^
+Each menu option, to be recognized as selectable, must be enclosed between the symbol ^

 Example: